Racism in France: Governmental and police statistics

 For each year since 1990, the National Commission on Human Rights (Commission nationale et consultative des droits de l'Homme), attached to the Office of the Prime Minister, publishes a report regarding the state of racism in France.

-In 2016, the Commission reported that 33% of French people consider themselves colourblind when it comes to race while 8% believe that some races are superior to others.
+In 2016, the Commission reported that 33% of French people believe human races do not validly exist, while 8% believe that some races are superior to others.
 It is believed that the 2015 terrorist attacks in France led to a greater presence of Islamophobia and raised the number of racist acts.
 Complaints of anti-Muslim acts and threats increased by 223% and the incidence of violent racist attacks was higher in the month following each terrorist attack.

 According to the Commission, this data does not show the full reality as it is based exclusively on police data amidst a backdrop of allegations that French police are unjust in their treatment of racial issues.

 The Commission also reported that 34% of the French population view Islam in a negative light and 50% consider it a menace against the national identity.
 In addition, 41% of the population believe that Jews have a singular relationship with money and 20% of them believe that Jews have too much power in France.

 The Romani people in France are the minority group less tolerated: 74% of French people consider them a groupe à part ("apart group") and more than half of the people still believe the Roma make their living from stealing and other illicit activities.

 In March 2024, the statistical service of the French Ministry of the Interior reports that crimes or offenses of a racist, xenophobic, antisemitic or anti-religious nature increased by 32% in 2023 compared to 2022 in France.

 According to the 2024 report of the National Consultative Commission on Human Rights, the report notes a very great intolerance towards minorities and a sharp increase in racist acts in France.